mhorpheus/test/DFIR-Engagement-Status-Report.md

 Each Engagement Status Report (ESR) is for the period going back to the last update and does not cover the entire engagement.

 Examples of entries for Activities Completed Since Last Update:
- - IRIS & ACME Co. personnel deployed Carbon Black Response agents to 5,000 systems in the `ACME.NET` domain.
+ - XFIR & ACME Co. personnel deployed Carbon Black Response agents to 5,000 systems in the `ACME.NET` domain.
- - IRIS personnel created a disk image for the compromised web server "ACMEWEB001"
+ - XFIR personnel created a disk image for the compromised web server "ACMEWEB001"
- - IRIS completed the forensic analysis of the `ACME.NET` Domain Controller "ACMEDC01"
+ - XFIR completed the forensic analysis of the `ACME.NET` Domain Controller "ACMEDC01"

 ## Planned Activities
 What activities are planned for the near future?
 Remove items from this list when they are completed.